Tourist spots in Valley, Ladakh region declared ‘no polythene’ zones

-Srinagar: The Jammu and Kashmir government has declared tourist destinations and resorts in the Valley and Ladakh region as polythene-free zones, and banned the use of non-biodegradable plastic at its properties, according to an official order.
+SRINAGAR: The State government has declared tourist destinations and resorts in the Valley and Ladakh region as polythene-free zones, and banned the use of non-biodegradable plastic at its properties, according to an official order.

 The government aims to achieve sustainable tourism and make tourist destinations in the state eco-friendly with the step.